 Don & Dick Scheuerman, Palouse Heritage.
 Endicott, WA.

 Don and Dick have committed themselves to exploring how use of landrace varietals of grain can create new pathways for regenerative agriculture and vertical integration of their farm enterprise.
 Working with heritage varieties popular in the 19th Century and earlier, Palouse Heritage is pursuing crops that can dramatically reduce or completely eliminate the use of common inputs used in grain cropping systems.
-By growing varietals that possess rich, unique flavor and fascinating legacies, Don and Dick are supporting exploration of grain qualities perfectly suited to the emerging innovation happening around malt.
+The farm produces all of their grains without the use of glyphosate and anhydrous ammonia.
+By growing varietals that possess rich, unique flavor and fascinating legacies, Don and Dick are supporting exploration of grain qualities perfectly suited to the innovation happening around malt.